internetarchive/iari/README.md

 This output permits the data consumer to count number of links per page, which links or domains appear most, etc.

 #### Known limitations
-Because of the way PDFs are structured it is quite difficult to reliably extract links correctly since they are not marked up when we do a pure text extraction using PyMuPDF.
-We thus rely on a regex to discern what is a link and what is not.
-In at least one case this results in output from the next line following the link to be appended to the end of the link which is incorrect.
-In the only case we know that resulted in a still working URL.

-Using a regex is a suboptimal solution, but the best we have been able to come up with so far.
+The extraction of URLs from unstructured text in any random PDF is a difficult thing to do reliably.
+This is because PDF is not a structured data format with clear boundaries between different type of information.

+We currently use PyMuPDF to extract all the text as it appears on the page, remove all linebreaks and a use a regex to extract anything looking like a URL.
+This approach results in some links containing information that was part of the text after.

+We are currently investigating if using Machine Learning could improve the output.

 You are very welcome to suggest improvements by opening an issue or sending a pull request. :)

 ### XHTML
 the statistics/pdf endpoint accepts the following parameters: